-William Minot was a widower, his wife, Elizabeth Vredenburgh (Van Pelt) Minot, having died in September of 1897.
+By the 1899-1900 winter season, William Minot had made 409 Commonwealth his home.
+He was a widower, his wife, Elizabeth Vredenburgh (Van Pelt) Minot, having died in September of 1897.
 He lived at 409 Commonwealth with their daughter, Katharine.
 They previously had lived at 297 Marlborough.

 Katharine Minot married in November of 1904 to attorney Henry Morse Channing.
 After their marriage, they moved to 3 Exeter and Laurence Minot moved to 144 Marlborough (by the 1905-1906 winter season, the Channings had moved to 142 Marlborough, next door to Laurence Minot).

-In mid-1905, 408 Commonwealth was purchased from William Minot’s estate by William Albert Paine and his wife, Ruth Felton (Ward) Paine.
-The transaction was reported in the Boston Globe on August 11, 1905.
+On August 1, 1905, 408 Commonwealth was purchased from the trust established under William Minot’s will by Ruth Felton (Ward) Paine, the wife of William Albert Paine.
 They previously had lived at 181 Walnut Avenue in Roxbury.
-Ruth Paine is shown as the owner of 409 Commonwealth on the 1908, 1917, and 1928 Bromley maps.
 They also maintained a home at Beach Bluff in Swampscott.

 William Paine was co-founder of the investment banking firm of Paine, Webber & Co.

 409 Commonwealth was not listed in the 1930 and 1931 Blue Books.

 On March 28, 1931, 409 Commonwealth was acquired from Ruth Paine by the Garland School of Homemaking (later Garland Junior College).